dbsystel/DBNetworkStack-Sourcing/Carthage/Checkouts/Sourcing/README.md

 ```

 ### Multi Cell DataSources
-If you need to display diffrent kind of objects with different kind of cells, you cann do that too.
-DataSource looks up a matching cell for an object
+If you need to display different kind of objects with different cells, you can do that too.
+DataSource looks up a matching cell for an object.

 ## Cells
-For each cell you want to display you need a CellConfiguration.
+For each cell you want to display you'll need a CellConfiguration.
 A configuration is a type object which sets up all elements on your custom cell or delegates the setup to the cell itself.
 Use `BasicCellConfiguration`, `CellConfiguration` or implement your own configuration by using `StaticCellConfiguring`.

 ### BasicCellConfiguration
-`BasicCellConfiguration` gives you a lot of freedom how to configure your cell.
+`BasicCellConfiguration` gives you a lot of freedom on how to configure your cell.
 You can provide custom cellIdentifier, nib and a block to configure your cell.
-If you do not provide a nib, it will use a already regsiterd cell from the storyboard.
+If you do not provide a nib, it will use an already registered cell from the storyboard.
 ```swift
 let cellConfiguration: BasicCellConfiguration<TrainCell, Train> = BasicCellConfiguration(cellIdentifier: "TrainCell", configuration: { cell, train in
    cell.trainNameLabel.text = train.name